Murthy10/pygltr/README.md

 ```

-Beside of the usage is as a script pygltr provides the class PyGltr which is ready to use from your own code.
+Beside of the usage as a script pygltr provides the class PyGltr which is ready to use from your own code.

 ### Script example